Mother’s Day Is Almost Here, So It Is Time To Pull Out All The Stops And Make Mum Feel Extra Loved And Extra Special.

 Now that the you have set up the room, let’s focus on the table itself.
 The food and tea is of course paramount, but how it looks on the table, and the place settings are super important, when it comes to making a lasting impression.
-Here are a few ideas, of what you could use to create the perfect Mother’s Day tea table:
+Here are a few afternoon tea decorations ideas, of what you could use to create the perfect Mother’s Day tea table:

-1. Fresh flowers
+1. Fresh Flowers